lucko/ConditionalPerms/README.md

 ### More info
 You can reload all online users (for example after you give a new permission) using the **/cperms reload** command.
 The permission needed to use this is **conditionalperms.reload**.

+You can toggle the plugins console debugging output using the **/cperms debug** command.
+The permission needed to use this is **conditionalperms.debug**.